-Breaking away from national trends in student borrowing, UNI has seen its average student loan indebtedness decrease by 10% over the past three years.
+Breaking away from national trends in student borrowing, UNI has seen its average student loan indebtedness decrease by 13% over the past six years.
 The overall decline in borrowing can be attributed to three primary factors:

-• The number of teaching majors taking advantage of the federal TEACH Grant Program designed for students planning to teach in a high-need field
+The number of teaching majors taking advantage of federal TEACH Grants designed for students planning to teach in a high-need field

-• Financial literacy initiatives, including UNI’s Live Like a Student courses, which helps students make responsible decisions regarding money
+Financial literacy initiatives, including UNI’s Live Like a Student courses, which help students make responsible decisions regarding money

 A home away from home